Being ready to respond in the event of a major flood is everyone's responsibility.

 - New modelling technology providing a greater quality and increased reliability of modelling output.

 - Check the flood risk to your property by clicking on the link to the flood mapping below

-- Prepare a flood plan that includes decisions about whether or not you should evacuate during a major rainfall event, when to evacuate, what to take and whom to notify.
+- Prepare a emergency plan that includes decisions about whether or not you should evacuate during a major rainfall event, when to evacuate, what to take and whom to notify.
 You should consider not just flooding to your property but also possible cuts to key access roads and other facilities.

-- Act according to your flood plan during a major rainfall event, following the advice of Council and emergency service providers.
+- Act according to your emergency plan during a major rainfall event, following the advice of Council and emergency service providers.

 - If all or part of your property is highlighted blue in the flood maps, it has been identified as at risk of being impacted by flooding.
 To gain a clearer understanding of the extent of the impact, Council advises you to review all available documentation on Council's Flood Ready Logan website, or contact Council on 3412 5900.

 The following Flood-Ready Logan information is available to further explain the flood model, flood modelling and flood risk: